 Levant Mine and Beam Engine tour final thoughts

-This was only part of the tour as it also included a spectacular coastal walk to Botallack Mine and a visit to the Coin House.
+The tour also included a spectacular coastal walk to Botallack Mine and a visit to the Coin House.
 That’s another post, however, so look out for that in the future.

-In the meantime, you go to the National Trust website to find out more about the work they’re doing in Cornwall and the rest of England and Wales.
+In the meantime, learn more about the National Trust in Cornwall and the rest of England and Wales.

 Have you visited Levant?
 We’d love to know your experiences in the comments below.